tarasovp/udacity/CarND-Behavioral-Cloning-P3/README.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road and few rides in most complicated places (bridge, left turn after bridge and sharp turns on track2)

 For details about how I created the training data, see the next section.